kevinaism/frontend-coding-challenge/README.md

 There are some improvements could made with this project.

-First, data source could be hosted in a database and this project should use API to retrieve data from database intead of hardcoding in App.vue upon creation.
+First, data source could be hosted in a database and this project should use API to retrieve data from database instead of hard-coding in App.vue upon creation.

-Second, notification data should also be inside database, a new notication record will be created when any updates on project record is triggered.
-This application could get all notification initially and detect any notification is not read, an toast pop up will show on UI. notification record in database will be updated when user read that notification on UI, triggered by API.
+Second, notification data should also be inside database, a new notification record will be created when updates on project record is triggered.
+This application could get all notification initially and detect any notification is not read, an toast pop up will show on UI.
+Notification record in database will be updated when user read that notification on UI, triggered by API.

 Third, Pagination should be better present, current behaviour is showing all options